biguscj7/nutshell/README.md

 # Nutshell API

 This is a work-in-progress attempt at a pythonic API for querying the Nutshell CRM API.
-It does not yet support modifying data in a Nutshell instance.
+The bulk of the methods only read data, except a few methods for editing activities.

 ## Installation